kyma-project/kyma/docs/application-connector/docs/039-gs-environment-mapping.md

 ---
-title: Activate a RemoteEnvironment using EnvironmentMapping
+title: Bind a Remote Environment to an Environment
 type: Getting Started
 ---